Columnar White Pine

 Hardiness Zone: 3

 A highly attractive columnar tree with silky smooth long needles which give a fuzzy appearance from a distance; can windburn in exposed locations, best grown in some shelter; one of the best pine trees for smaller landscapes

-Columnar White Pine has green foliage.
+Columnar White Pine is primarily valued in the landscape for its rigidly columnar form.
+It has rich green evergreen foliage.
 The needles remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The furrowed gray bark adds an interesting dimension to the landscape.

 Columnar White Pine is an evergreen tree with a strong central leader and a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This tree will require occasional maintenance and upkeep.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

 Columnar White Pine is recommended for the following landscape applications;

 Columnar White Pine will grow to be about 40 feet tall at maturity, with a spread of 15 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!